-In our audits of the fiscal years 2020 and 2019 financial statements of the U.S. Court of Appeals for Veterans Claims (CAVC), we found
+In our audits of the fiscal years 2021 and 2020 financial statements of the U.S. Court of Appeals for Veterans Claims (CAVC), we found

-- CAVC's financial statements as of and for the fiscal years ended September 30, 2020, and 2019, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance for fiscal year 2020 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- CAVC's financial statements as of and for the fiscal years ended September 30, 2021, and 2020, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance for fiscal year 2021 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements, which includes required supplementary information(RSI); (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.
+The following sections discuss in more detail (1) our report on the financial statements, which includes required supplementary information (RSI) and other information included with the financial statements; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.